Spring 2016 AzMERIT and MSAA Results

 On September 15, Arizona Department of Education (ADE) released the Fall 2015 and Spring 2016 administrations of Arizona's Measurement of Educational Readiness to Inform Teaching (AzMERIT) statewide assessment and the Multi-State Alternate Assessment (MSAA) alternate statewide assessment.
 The District presented official AzMERIT results to the Kyrene Governing Board on September 28, 2016.
 Note: Presentations are posted within 48 hours.

 Each student's report has a score that is also identified by one of four performance levels: Highly Proficient, Proficient, Partially Proficient, and Minimally Proficient.
 Cut scores for the performance levels are based on grade level expectations.
-Detailed performance level descriptors can be found on the state's website.
+On the AzMERIT Resources pages, of the state webpage, there is a link to for grade level expectations: performance level descriptors.
 In addition, the report includes a breakdown of performance by categories within each subject as well.
 This helps create a better understanding of how students perform within the subject areas.

 Families are encouraged to call their student's school to inquire about student results.
 School leaders are available to address questions and many have scheduled/are in the process of sharing information (i.e. websites, newsletters) and/or scheduling school opportunities to report results (i.e. coffee chats, parent organization meetings).
 Check with your school to find out if something has been scheduled.